-1. Deliver the most relevant content first: You have a tiny window of time to capture visitors? attention.
+1. Deliver the most relevant content first: Do you have a tiny window of time to capture visitors? attention.
 Make sure your page loads the content users expect first.
-This doesn’t include peripheral widgets, sidebar content and ads.
+This doesn’t include peripheral widgets, sidebar content, and ads.
 Logos and structural content like navigation can be the very first things to paint in the browser window, but the central content should come directly after, if not first.
 To see what your users see, try tools such as websitetest.com and webpagetest.org to test your site from a variety of devices and locations.
 You may be surprised.

 2. Achieve “just-in-time” content: Users don’t want (or need) to see every available asset on a page all at once.
 They prefer a cleaner, more relevant experience.
 Optimize engagement in this manner by using development techniques that render images and content the moment the user’s eyes land on that location.